 What has been the best part of your experience so far?
 Though I've definitely enjoyed the coursework, the best part about being at McCourt has been meeting so many amazing people within my cohort (and all over campus, really.)
 My cohort is only 39 people, so we've been able to get to know one another quite well.
 Before starting the degree, I was worried that the environment would be too competitive, but that hasn't been the case at all.
 We're very collaborative; I frequently study and work on assignments with my classmates and we all support and and encourage one another.
 We all come from such different backgrounds, with such diverse experiences.
 I'd honestly say that I learn as much from my peers as I do from my professors.

 What internships have you had so far during your time at McCourt?
-Since starting at McCourt, I've continue to work part-time in my consulting job at Guidehouse, where I am currently providing Data Analytics and Visualization support to the Department of State.
+I've been interning at the Congressional Budget Office since June 2022, where I have been doing really interesting policy research.
 I am also an MDI Scholar with Georgetown's Massive Data Institute, where I am working closely with the Department of Health and Human Services' Low Income Home Energy Assistance Program (LIHEAP).
-This summer, I'll be interning with the Congressional Budget Office.

 Undergraduate University, degree, and major: University of Maryland, College Park, Operations Management & Business Analytics, Minor in Spanish

 Hobbies/ Interests: Apart from the interests listed above, I'm specifically interested in budgetary policy and equitable resource allocation within the government.
 I first became interested in this area through my work in student government as an undergraduate, and I've been able to explore it further through my research assistantship with the Massive Data Institute.

 Outside of work and school, I love to do yoga, paint, cook, sing karaoke, and go for long walks around DC and Northern VA.